Binbose/keras-layer-normalization-rnn/README.md

 For the LSTM layer, this implementation works with the ```implementaion=1``` and ```implementation=0``` flag.
 For GRU only ```implementation=1``` is supported.

 # TODO
-Think of better names for the flags
+Test implementation on one of the experimental setups from the paper Think of better names for the flags